Celebrating Hispanic Heritage Month: Traditions, Culture, and Festivals

 Shaped by History and Politics

 Latin American art has always been a bit of a rebel, evolving with the region’s cultural and political shifts.
 From the independence movements in the 19th century to the social upheavals of the 20th century, artists have drawn inspiration from their past, popular culture, religion, political surroundings, and personal imaginations (Britannica).
-This has create a unique identity for Latin American art, making it both a mirror and a megaphone for the region’s tumultuous history.
+This has helped create a unique identity for Latin American art, making it both a mirror and a megaphone for the region’s tumultuous history.

-Stepping into the Spotlight
+Stepping into the

 By the late 20th century, Latin American art had strutted its way onto the international stage.
 Artists from the region began to gain global recognition, and artistic hubs like Mexico City developed strong national art scenes with established critics, museums, and galleries (Britannica).
 This newfound fame has only added to the allure and importance of Latin American art in the global art community.